 Margaritas can be served on the rocks (shaken with ice), frozen (blended with ice), or straight up (without ice).

 There are many different stories and myths, beginning as early as 1938, as to how and when the margarita was created.

 In the December 1953 issue of Esquire magazine, the margarita cocktail was the “Drink of the Month.”
 The recipe as printed was:

 - 1 ounce tequila

 - Juice of 1/2 lime or lemon

 Pour over crushed ice, stir.
-Rub the rim of a stem glass with rind of lemon or lime, spin in salt—pour, and sip.
+Rub the rim of a stem glass with a rind of lemon or lime, spin in salt—pour, and sip.
 (Wikipedia)

-The margarita was further popularized with the 1977 release of Jimmy Buffett’s song “Margaritaville”.
+The margarita was further popularized with the 1977 release of Jimmy Buffett’s song “Margaritaville.”

 HOW TO OBSERVE #NationalMargaritaDay

-Get a margarita and use #NationalMargaritaDay to post on social media.
+- Let us know how you’re celebrating using #NationalMargaritaDay to post on social media.
 Remember, always drink responsibly and never drink and drive.